mrtrkmn/rs/readme.md

 - **inventory/hosts**: Lists the IP addresses of the nodes.
 - **ansible.cfg**: Ansible configuration file.
 - **secrets/creds.yaml**: Encrypted file containing sensitive information.

+In case of customization of the setup, mentioned configuration files need to be updated according to your environment.

 ### Playbook